 No matter the size or scope of the trial, the point is to entice patients to engage using a mobile device.
 That makes choosing the right device crucial to delivering a better patient experience.
 “If your goal is retention and compliance, then you have to pick the right device.
 You want it to be easy for the research site to provision and intuitive for the patient to use on their own,” says Gruba.

-Integron consulted with Samsung to pick the best device for this trial, ultimately choosing the Samsung Galaxy J3.
+Integron consulted with Samsung to pick the best device for this trial, ultimately choosing Samsung’s value-tier smartphones.
 The device ultimately chosen depends on the specific requirements of the trial as well as characteristics of the patients.
 Device choice focuses on possible physical constraints, such as dexterity impairments, and age of participants, as older patients may have visual impairments and require a larger screen size.
 Location of the trial also matters, since it must be determined whether the devices are available in the countries where the trial is held or if they can be imported.
 Device end of life is also considered, since the device must be available and supported throughout the duration of the study.
 In the end, cost, usability and durability are the factors trial leaders care about most.
-The biggest reasons for choosing the J3 for this particular trial were cost and ease of use, due to the size and scope of the trial.
+The biggest reasons for choosing Samsung devices for this particular trial were cost and ease of use, due to the size and scope of the trial.

-For this trial, Integron handled the logistics associated with the J3 devices, including sourcing, provisioning, configuration, validation, kitting, and connectivity.
-Integron provided these services throughout the entire clinical trial process, including pre-ordered the J3 devices from Samsung, configuring and loading the devices with the mProve Health app, loading and configuring the MDM software, validation, preparing the devices in kits with instructions on use, and then ship them to the correct trial site.
+For this trial, Integron handled the logistics associated with the smartphones, including sourcing, provisioning, configuration, validation, kitting, and connectivity.
+Integron provided these services throughout the entire clinical trial process, including pre-ordering the devices from Samsung, configuring and loading the devices with the mProve Health app, loading and configuring the MDM software, validation, preparing the devices in kits with instructions on use, and then ship them to the correct trial site.
 Once the devices are in patient hands, Integron’s solution makes it easy to continually update content, manage software security features.

 “When devices are intuitive and the software works like it’s supposed to, that results in fewer support calls,” says Kuntz.
 “The combination of the Samsung device, device management and connectivity services from Integron, which ensures connectivity regardless of patient location anywhere across the globe, and mProve’s user-friendly app makes for a seamless patient experience.”